milahu/pdf-compress-vector-graphics/readme.md

 high-quality is 600dpi, to produce good quality when printing

-JP2 raster images, because JP2 offers better compression than JPG. on the downside, JP2 requires more memory, but most PDf viewers should have enough memory.
+JP2 raster images, because JP2 offers better compression than JPG. on the downside, JP2 requires more memory, but most PDF viewers should have enough memory.
 WEBP raster images are not supported in PDF files

 ## analyze pdf size